 Easy Food Safety Tips

-Practicing these easy food safety tips at home can stop most germs and bacteria from multiplying to levels that can make you and your family ill.
+Practicing these easy food safety tips at home can stop germs and bacteria from multiplying to levels that can make you and your family ill.

 While most pathogens that occur naturally in uncooked foods are killed by proper cooking, many germs can spread long before you pop the entree into the oven.